-As part of the PHSE course, all KS3 students complete a half term of work based around their economic wellbeing each year.
+As part of the PHSE course, all Key Stage 3 students complete a half term of work based around their economic wellbeing each year.
 Over the course of three years students will cover a range of subjects such as: recognising the difference between wants and needs, managing their pocket money, interest rates, payday loans, and local labour market information and which careers different subjects can lead to.

-Participation in a Young Enterprise programme can foster positive attitudes toward self-employment.
+Participation in a Young Enterprise programme can foster positive attitudes towards self-employment.
 At Silverdale our Business team runs the ‘Big Challenge’ competition, in which teams are given £25 put into practice a business plan to try to make as much profit as possible.
+In 2018 one of our Year 10 teams won the overall prize - resulting in a trip for them to Copenhagen!
 Each Christmas sees the Enterprise fair, in which students run stalls to raise money for charity.

 Year 11 Post-16 day